Electronics Enclosure Materials

 - Environmental factors

-With RAL or Pantone colour selection, it is possible to optimise production costs: similar shades may contain varying amounts of pigments, so if a change is allowed in the project, we can choose a more cost-effective one without losing quality.
+With RAL or Pantone pallets, it is possible to optimise production costs: similar shades may contain varying amounts of pigments, so if a change is allowed in the project, we can choose a more cost-effective one without losing quality.

 Advantages of RAL and Pantone Colour Management Systems